 Grant winners will be required to submit brief interim and final reports on the use of the grant via an online reporting portal.

 We also require that our logo, identifying us as a funding partner, be displayed on a grant winner’s website and be featured in any press release or any social media platform related to the grant.
-You may contact Corinne Lippie with questions or for more information (c.lippie@eccf.org).
+You may contact Carol Lavoie-Schuster with questions or for more information (c.lavoieschuster@eccf.org).